Islandora-Collaboration-Group/ISLE/docs/05_maintainer_docs/maintainer_documentation_editing_local.md

 #### Assumptions / Prerequisites

 * `mkdocs` and `mkdocs-material` theme are installed following the [Installing Mkdocs](../05_maintainer_docs/maintainer_documentation_mkdocs.md) documentation.
-* The ISLE Documentation project directory has been cloned to the enduser's laptop / workstation in an appropriate Code or Project Directory.
+* The ISLE Documentation project directory has been cloned to the end user's laptop / workstation in an appropriate Code or Project Directory.
    * `git clone https://github.com/Islandora-Collaboration-Group/ISLE-Documentation.git`
 * Familiarity or comfortability with git and cli commands.
-* Enduser has a web browser opened to this URL: [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+* End user has a web browser opened to this URL: [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
-* Enduser has a terminal open with `mkdocs serve` running.
+* End user has a terminal open with `mkdocs serve` running.

 ### Create a New Git Branch